simply-framework/container/README.md

 [container-interop](https://github.com/container-interop/container-interop/blob/master/docs/Delegate-lookup.md)
 standard.

-NOTE: This package is part of personal experimental framework.
-No stable API or proper documentation is to be expected until the framework has proven itself in practical use cases.
+NOTE: This package is part of a framework that is still highly experimental in nature.
+Stable api or proper documentation are not to be expected until the framework has been tested in practice.

 API documentation is available at: https://docs.riimu.net/simply/container/